Chart Color Schemes

 Perth features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 45.3% of all households, including 9.9% couples with children, 30.1% couples without children, and 4.0% single parent families.
-Non-family households account for the remaining 54.7%, with lone person households at 44.2% and group households comprising 10.5%.
-The median household size is 1.8 people, which is smaller than the Greater Perth average of 2.6.
+Family households dominate at 45.3% of all households, comprising 9.9% couples with children, 30.1% couples without children, and 4.0% single parent families.
+Non-family households make up the remaining 54.7%, with lone person households at 44.2% and group households comprising 10.5% of the total.
+The median household size of 1.8 people is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households